-8.1 Encourage Shareholder Participation at General Meeting
+8.1 Encourage Shareholder Participation At General Meetings

 The Board regards the Annual General Meeting ("AGM") and other general meetings as an opportunity to communicate directly with shareholders and encourages attendance and participation in dialogue.

 Notice of the AGM and Annual Report are sent to shareholders 21 days prior to the meeting.
 At each AGM, the Board presents the performance and progress of the Company and provides shareholders with the opportunity to raise questions pertaining to the Company.
 The Executive Chairman and the Board will respond to the questions raised by the shareholders during the AGM.
-The Board has ensured that an explanatory statement will accompany each item of special business included in the notice of meeting on the effects of the proposed resolution.
+Each shareholder can vote in person or by appointing a proxy to attend and vote on his behalf.
+The Board has also ensured that an explanatory statement will accompany each item of special business included in the notice of meeting on the effects of the proposed resolution.